Best Legal Defenses How to Get a DUI, DWI Dropped (Fast)

 When an attorney is attempting to negotiate a deal to have their client’s DUI offense reduced, there are two different reckless driving charges that may be on the table – wet reckless and dry reckless or regular reckless driving.
 It is important to keep in mind that not every state offers this deal as a lesser offense to driving under the influence.
 Knowing the differences between a wet reckless, reckless driving, and a drunk or drugged driving charge is important, especially when it comes to the penalties an individual may face now and in the future.

 The definition of “wet reckless” is being charged with reckless driving involving alcohol.
 This offense is more serious than reckless driving but less serious than a Driving Under the Influence charge.
+Getting DUI cases lowered to wet reckless today is more difficult under the strict new laws in every state, but the odds are still in a person’s favor when the best DUI defense is identified in time after an arrest review.

 Wet reckless, unlike DUI or DWI, is not something an individual can get arrested for.
 Individuals who are arrested for drunk or drugged driving can have their charges reduced to wet reckless, especially if they have a good attorney and/or the prosecution believes there are some weaknesses in the case against the arrested driver.
 It is important to keep in mind that pleading down to this lower offense is not always an option.